Blaizzy/Neptune-Catalyst/README.md

 ## [Basic Example](https://github.com/Blaizzy/Neptune-Catalyst/blob/master/basic.py)

-In this example we are going to log data at 3 levels:
+In this example we are going to log data at 3 scopes:
   - Experiment
   - Loader
   - Batch